Padres beat Dodgers 5-3 for 1st sweep of rivals in 8 seasons

 Bauer allowed thee runs and five hits in six-plus innings, struck out 10 and walked four.

 After allowing the consecutive homers in the first, Bauer settled down and retired nine of the next 10 batters before getting into and out of a jam in the fourth.
 After Bauer struck out Machado and Eric Hosmer, he walked Myers and allowed a ground-rule double to Grisham.
-Caratini was intentionally walked to get to starter Joe Musgrove, who struck out looking.
+Caratini was intentionally walked to get to Musgrove, who struck out looking.

-Musgrove retired nine of the first 10 Dodgers batters before Los Angeles broke through in the fourth.
-Muncy hit a leadoff double, Cody Bellinger, activated earlier in the day, walked with one out and Smith hit an RBI single.
+Musgrove retired nine of the first 10 Dodgers before Los Angeles broke through in the fourth.
+Muncy hit a leadoff double, Cody Bellinger — activated earlier in the day — walked with one out and Smith hit an RBI single.
 First baseman Hosmer went for a reverse double play on Beaty’s grounder and forced Smith at second but shortstop Fernando Tatis Jr.’s return throw skipped past Musgrove for an error and Bellinger scored.

-Musgrove, who threw the Padres’ first no-hitter on April 9, allowed two runs, one earned, on two hits in six innings.
+Musgrove, who threw the Padres’ first no-hitter on April 9, allowed two runs, one earned, and two hits in six innings.
 He struck out five and walked two.

+“I’m a Padre fan.
+I grew up in San Diego, so I’ve been living this for a long time and I’ve been watching these series go down and it’s kind of the dream that you get to participate in an action-packed series like this,” Musgrove said.

 Tim Hill (4-3) got the win.